DATE POSTED: 04/20/18; 04/01/19 salary rate updated; *updated 7/1/19; *updated 1/1/2020; *updated 7/1/2020

 CRIMINAL/BACKGROUND, CREDENTIALING CHECKS: Applicable checks will be conducted periodically and any associated costs may be borne by the applicant.
 If a job offer is made or employment is begun prior to completion of all applicable checks, any offer of employment or continued employment is contingent upon satisfactory return of all required checks.

 HOW TO APPLY: Applications are available at the Kona Community Hospital, Human Resources Office, 79-1019 Haukapila Street, Kealakekua, HI 96750 or Kohala Hospital, P. O. Box 10, Kapaau, HI 96755.
-You can call (808) 733-4162, (Voice/TT), e-mail: email@example.com or visit our website at www.hhsc.org.
-Application hours are: Monday to Friday (except holidays) 8:00 am to 4:00 pm at which time applicants are able to complete an application and have their application reviewed by the facility Human Resources Office.
+You can call (808) 733-4162, (Voice/TT), e-mail: firstname.lastname@example.org or visit our website at www.hhsc.org.
+Application hours are: Monday to Friday (except holidays) 8:00 – 10:00 am and 1:00 – 3:00 pm at which time applicants are able to complete an application and have their application reviewed by the facility Human Resources Office.
 Only applicants that have been through a Human Resources (HR) applicant screening process will be considered for an interview with a hiring manager.
 Applications for announcements with a deadline date must be on file no later than the last day to file applications.
 Applications for announcements with “Continuous Recruitment Until Needs are Met” will be accepted as long as there are vacancies.
 Inactive/filled announcements will be taken off the HHSC website.

 STEPS TO AN ADMINISTRATIVE REVIEW, SUBSEQUENT APPEALS: If you do not agree with a decision made by the Employment Office as to your non-qualification or non-selection for a position, you may complete a Request for Administrative Review form (available on the HHSC website) or you may submit a written request within twenty (20) days from the date of your sent notice to the Regional Chief Executive Officer/Designee.
 Your letter requesting the Administrative Review must include 1.
 The job title(s) and recruitment number(s), 2. the specific reason(s) you are requesting the review noting if there is a statute or rule violation, and 3. any additional information you want to submit to substantiate your request.
 If you do not submit your request within the twenty (20) days deadline, no Administrative Review will be conducted.
 Since the Administrative Review is a prerequisite to subsequent steps, failure to utilize this process will make you ineligible for subsequent appeals.
 The administrative review, formal complaint and/or appeals hearing will not necessarily postpone the recruitment process and/or rescind a selection.